open-ephys/commutator-docs/source/user-guide/remote-control.rst

     remote commands.
 The commutator will dispose all JSON commands that are received while manual controls are in use.

 All JSON commands must be appended by a LF character.
-If you are typing commands into a serial monitor or using Bonsai, confirm it is configured to append messages with the LF character.
-If multiple valid JSONs are received before receiving a LF character, only the first one is processed.
+If multiple valid JSONs are received before receiving a LF character, only the first one will be processed when a LF character is finally received.

 ..  note::
     Commutators with the Micro-USB connector do not need the LF character but can